Eyebrows can host pimples just like any other area of your face. And while you might not expect it, it’s actually very common.

 How to use cosmetics without causing acne

 Good news — not all cosmetics or application methods are created equal when it comes to acne.
-To keep pimples away from your face, try the following:
+To keep pimples off your face, try the following:

-- Choose noncomedogenic products, which do not contain products that are known to clog pores.
+- Choose noncomedogenic products, which do not contain products known to clog pores.

 - Always wash your makeup off before going to bed, which can minimize the possibility of clogging pores.